Ghostwyrd/Inn-Name-Generator/README.md

 # Inn-Name-Generator
-Randomly generates names for inns/taverns for rpgs.
+Randomly generates names for inns and taverns for an rpg setting.